pchudzik/blog.pchudzik.com/content/post/2017/optimistic-locking.md

   id = 1
 {{</highlight>}}

-In the above example object can be updated anytime query is executed.
-It doesn't matter if post has changed five times already.
+In the above example an object can be updated anytime query is executed.
+It doesn't matter if the post has changed five times already.
 Title and content will be updated.
 When Bob starts post edition in the morning and then decides to save it after lunch it will overwrite all changes made by Alice.
 This might not be expected behavior.
 Usually we want to make sure that users will not overwrite other people's work:

 {{<highlight sql>}}